nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 - [ ] firebase
 - [ ] hypertable
 - [ ] pouchdb using https://github.com/pubkey/rxdb?
+- [ ] docker setup for production use

 #### Final Notes:
 Here is the redacted results of running `quasar info` in the project root at the time of the generation of this starter: